Emergency funds and support

 DHP’s are short term extra payments to help you if you are struggling to meet your housing costs.

-You must be getting help with your rent in Universal Credit or to Housing Benefit to get a DHP.
+You must be getting help with your rent in Universal Credit or Housing Benefit to get a DHP.

 - Funeral Payments can help you with the cost of arranging a funeral.
 Remember to check to see whether you are entitled to receive this help before making any funeral arrangements.